midnightmansion/mm-lightsticks/README.md

 # MM Lightsticks Project
-Tubes of nifty illuminated light!
+Tubes of illuminated light!
 Individually controllable!
+Nifty!

 ## Repository Information
 This is a working repository.
 Pardon the dust.